Guantánamo Periodic Review Guide

 2. Charged, No Review

-Ten captives are charged at the war court and are not entitled to go before the Periodic Review Board.
-At left, Pakistani citizen Majid Khan, who was educated in suburban Baltimore and pleaded guilty to being a courier of money used in an al-Qaida affiliate’s bombing at the J.W.
+Nine captives are charged at the war court and are not entitled to go before the Periodic Review Board.
+Above, Pakistani citizen Majid Khan, who was educated in suburban Baltimore and pleaded guilty to being a courier of money used in an al-Qaida affiliate’s bombing at the J.W.
 Marriott in Jakarta, Indonesia.

 NAME